 EBRD has a neutral-to-low environmental issuer profile score (E-2).
-While some of its countries of operation have high exposure to physical climate and carbon transition risk, the EBRD is one of the leaders in 'green' financings, and is committed to aligning all new financings with the Paris Agreement by end-2022.
-The bank's Green Economy Transition strategy for 2021-25 (GET 2.1) targets a share of at least 50% of "green" investments and a reduction of at least 25 million tonnes of greenhouse gas emissions via its projects.
+While some of its countries of operation have high exposure to carbon transition and physical climate risk, we note that the EBRD is one of the leaders in 'green' financings to date, and is committed to align all new financings with the Paris Agreement by the end of 2022.